gabrielmoringmartinez/EU-ZEVAM/README.md

 This model is developed by [Gabriel Möring-Martínez](https://orcid.org/0009-0003-4380-3081) in the DLR's Institute of Vehicle concepts.
 Special thanks to the DLR members [Stephan Schmid](https://orcid.org/0000-0002-3081-8749), [Isheeka Dasgupta](https://www.linkedin.com/in/isheeka644/), [Murat Senzeybek](https://orcid.org/0000-0003-1769-3539) and [Samuel Hasselwander](https://orcid.org/0000-0002-0805-9061) which helped in the model conceptualization.

+## 📝 Citation

+If you use this work in a research publication, please cite the following paper:

+- Gabriel Möring-Martínez.
+(2025).
+European Passenger Car Stock Model.
+Journal of Open Source Software.
+DOI: 10.21105/joss.XXXX

+Citation metadata is also available in the [CITATION.cff](./CITATION.cff) file for use with citation tools.

 ## 📃 License

 This project is licensed under multiple open licenses depending on content type: